 The Northampton Survival Center’s dedicated volunteer community plays an integral role in our 42 year success providing food and other resource referrals to low-income individuals and families.
 Our Volunteer Program is a strong and growing tradition and could not continue without the contributions and dedication of our volunteers.
 Each weekday, volunteers help between 25 and 50 families as they select their food, produce and personal care items.

-Additional volunteer opportunities include stocking our food pantry shelves, sorting donated clothing, conducting quality control on community donated food, picking up donations from retail shops, shopping at the Food Bank and facilitating pantry functions.
-Some of these tasks occur during pantry hours (Mon., Wed., & Fri.
-11-2, and Tues., and Thurs., 4-7pm) while others are completed in the hours before pantry opens.
+Additional volunteer opportunities include stocking our food pantry shelves, conducting quality control on community donated food, picking up donations from retail shops, shopping at the Food Bank and facilitating pantry functions such as packing food for home deliveries and taking orders for drive-up clients.
+Some of these tasks occur during pantry hours (Mondays 2pm-6pm, Wednesdays and Fridays 12pm-3pm) while others are completed in the hours before pantry opens.
 The majority of volunteer opportunities are filled by adults, with a few shifts available for high school students.

 Orientation Session: The First Step

 If you’d like to learn more about volunteering at the Northampton Survival Center, the first step is to attend an orientation, which takes about an hour.
 You will tour the facility and receive an overview of the Center’s program and all the ways in which volunteers help to fulfill the Center’s mission.

 Upcoming orientation sessions: There are no volunteer orientations scheduled at this time due to COVID-19.

 Top ten reasons for volunteering at the Northampton Survival Center

 Meet great people who share your commitment to helping others.

 Get satisfaction from helping people directly with one of life’s basic needs.

 See the relief and appreciation on the faces of people whom you are helping.